Would you like to come aboard with us as we sail the oceans of the world?

-Are you able to do something to improve your quality of life?
+Are you able to do something to live a fuller life?
 Can you take one extra step to do something you haven’t done before, with the necessary guardrails in place?